 Fed rate hikes were forecast to continue through 2022 and possibly into 2023.
 Many analysts believe that inflation will steadily decline.
 However, there is still a lot of uncertainty surrounding the economy that makes forecasting price trends difficult.

 Recommended: Understanding the Different Types of Mortgage Loans

 Is Now a Good Time for a Mortgage or Refi?

-It’s clear that there’s a link between inflation rates and mortgage rates.
+There’s a link between inflation rates and mortgage rates.
 But what does all of this mean for homebuyers or homeowners?

 Recommended: How to Refinance Your Mortgage — Step-By-Step Guide

+Inflation appears to be here to stay, at least for the near term.
 Buying a home or refinancing when mortgage rates are lower could add up to a substantial cost difference over the life of your loan.

 Photo credit: iStock/Max Zolotukhin

 Terms, conditions, and state restrictions apply.
 Not all products are available in all states.
 See SoFi.com/eligibility for more information.

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.